María Andrea Casamayor: Girls' school teacher

 With the death of her father in 1738, and that of the friend and collaborator, Pedro Martínez, in 1739, the young Maria Andresa Casamayor had lost her main support.
 Maria Andresa never married or entered a religious order, as expected from women in the Aragonese society of that time.
 She had to work to support herself financially.
 For the greater part of her life, she taught at a girls' school, working as a teacher of primary education in the public schools of the city.
 She lived in a house that had been given to her as part of her payment.
-The building still exists today and is located on Palomar street (Spanish: Calle Palomar) in Saragossa.
+The building still exists today and is located on Palomar street (Spanish: Calle Palomar) in Zaragoza.

 Honors

-In 2009, the City Council of Saragossa renamed a street in her honor (originally "Grupo Jose Antonio Girón").
-A street named after Saragossa's famous woman scientist can also be found in Gijon.
+In 2009, the City Council of Zaragoza renamed a street in her honor (originally "Grupo Jose Antonio Girón").
+A street named after Zaragoza's famous woman scientist can also be found in Gijón.

 In 2018, she was included in the periodic table of women scientists (Spanish: La Tabla Periódica de las Científicas), which represents women in science from around the world.